Thelarche: Epidemiology and trends

 The age of thelarche has been decreasing in the past few decades.
 Between 1973 and 2013, the age of thelarche decreased at a rate of 0.24 years per decade.
-Other contemporary trends that may be contributing to this change in the onset of thelarche include increasing BMI, changes in pubertal timing, and environmental exposures.
+Other contemporary trends that may be contributing to this change in the onset of thelarche include increasing body mass index (BMI), changes in pubertal timing, and environmental exposures.
 Studies also indicate associations between the average age of thelarche and race.
 The average age of thelarche for African American females in the United States is between 8.9 and 9.5 years, the average for Caucasians is 10–10.4 years, and the average age of thelarche for Hispanic females is approximately 9.8 years.
 Additionally, in African American and Mexican American girls, breast development may occur earlier than in other ethnic cohorts and can be normal in the 7th year of age.
 Due to the decreasing age of thelarche over time, there is discussion of adjusting the cutoff for early thelarche to 7 years old for white females and six years old for black females.

 Furthermore, there have been associations between obesity, chemical contaminants, and the earlier average age of thelarche.
 Studies have shown that obesity is associated with an earlier average age of thelarche.
 Moreover, the prevalence of premature thelarche has been increasing over the past several years which many attribute to pesticides.
 Experimental data indicate the impact of chemical contaminants in gestation and puberty, with the chemical such as phthalates having a high association with premature thelarche frequency.